 If you have already signed your housing agreement and later find yourself in a situation that requires it to be considered for cancellation, you should submit your request, in writing, to the Housing Review Committee c/o the Office of Residence Life.
 Written requests for an agreement release must be received no later than April 1, prior to the start of the fall semester.
 Requests for an agreement release for the spring semester must be received no later than December 1.
 Late requests will only be reviewed in extraordinary circumstances.
 Students granted a release may be charged a $650 Release Fee.
 The University reserves the right to cancel a housing agreement and remove a student from residence for failure to meet his/her financial obligations to the University.

 To create the smoothest flow possible with minimal disruption to SJU’s neighbors and surrounding community, the Office of Residence Life establishes and regulates move-in and move-out dates, times, and procedures.
 Students must move-in/move-out according to these dates and times.
 Failure to do so may result in a $100 fine.

 There are limited instances when the Office of Residence Life might permit students to access their residence hall room or apartment prior to scheduled move-in dates or remain in their room beyond scheduled move-out dates.
+Students approved for early arrival and/or extension requests may be charged an additional daily rate, unless affiliated with an approved University group or activity.
 If a student is participating in a University-sponsored event or activity, the sponsoring staff or faculty member must request, in writing, permission for the student’s accommodation.
 In other extraordinary circumstances, students are encouraged to speak directly with their Residential Area Manager.